ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 Massive applauses to our podium finishers, ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073), ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) and ::{ flag=JP }:: [Maimaing](https://osu.ppy.sh/users/14520910), for creating such an unforgettable final week!

 Since the start, we saw every top player from around the world returning, fighting neck and neck with perseverance to get as far as possible.
 Everyone had predictions on who would come out on top, but certainly no one expected it to come as close as it had been.
-From a PERFECT, FULL SS of the qualifiers (yes this actually happened), to the close battles in the brackets, all the way until the Grand Finals week, where we witnessed the 11-minute-long tiebreaker being played twice, and a bracket reset!
+From a PERFECT, FULL SS of the Qualifiers (yes this actually happened), to the close battles in the brackets, all the way until the Grand Finals week, where we witnessed the 11-minute-long tiebreaker being played twice, and a bracket reset!

 Read on for a detailed rundown of the Grand Finals and [other highlights from this tournament](#match-highlights) below.